mindreframer/golang-devops-stuff/protocol/PROTOCOL.md

    synchronization.
 A peer MAY set this bit to indicate that it can temporarily not serve data for the file.

+ - Bit 17 ("P") is set when there is no permission information for the file.
+This is the case when it originates on a non-permission- supporting file system.
+Changes to only permission bits SHOULD be disregarded on files with this bit set.
+The permissions bits MUST be set to the octal value 0666.

- - Bit 0 through 17 are reserved for future use and SHALL be set to zero.
+ - Bit 0 through 16 are reserved for future use and SHALL be set to zero.

 The hash algorithm is implied by the Hash length.
 Currently, the hash